Pirate-960/K-Nearest-Neighborhood-Classifier/README.md

 3. **Directory Setup**:
    - Place the dataset in the `Dataset` folder.
-   - Ensure the scripts are in the main project directory.
+   - Ensure the scripts are in the main project directory (Code Directory).

 ## Usage
 1. **Run the Classifier**: